Furnished apartment for rent 3 bedrooms, NEUILLY SUR SEINE

 The cover page of the DPE is simplified.
 It now summarizes the essential information (energy label, climate label, and estimate of annual energy expenditure).
 In addition, the inside of the document features colors to make it easier to read.

 Source : Ministry of Ecological Transition.

 This new diagnosis becomes opposable, meaning it is possible to challenge it.
-In other words, buyer and tenant can turn against seller or lessor in case of errors in the energy label.
+In other words, the buyer and tenant can turn against the seller or lessor in case of errors in the energy label.

 Nota Bene: As of January 1, 2021, it is no longer possible to increase the rent for accommodation known as "thermal strainers."

-The new diagnosis's objective is to inform the purchaser or the tenant about the energy performance of their future home by calculating the consumption of goods and making owners aware of the importance of energy renovation to preserve our planet.
+The objective of the new diagnosis is to inform the purchaser or the tenant about the energy performance of their future home by calculating the consumption of goods and making owners aware of the importance of energy renovation to preserve our planet.

 The double threshold DPE label provides information on energy consumption and carbon emissions.
 Therefore, the lower of the two scores is retained as the overall label of the accommodation.

 The "Energy" label (calculation of class A, B, etc.) displays primary energy consumption* and greenhouse gas emissions**.

 Warning: Goods of class F or more will be rated "energy strainer."

 As a reminder, the DPE, like the other elements of the technical diagnostics file, is mandatory in the event of rental and sale.
 There is one exception, however, for rentals of a duration period under four months.